-Olympic National Park – Part 1
+Olympic National Park from Port Angeles

 We knew Olympic National Park was going to be pretty interesting, so we allotted quite a bit of time for it.
 We started off in the Port Angeles area for several days from where we saw sites along the northern and northwestern part of the park.

 Port Angeles sits on the Strait of Juan de Fuca, and on a clear day you can see across the strait into Canada.
 This was especially true on the day we went up to Hurricane Ridge.
-Here we hiked to the top of Hurricane Hill for some great views down to Port Angeles, of Mount Olympus and the rest of the Olympic range, and across to British Columbia.

 We also day-tripped up to Cape Flattery, which is the most northwestern point of the contiguous U.S. Although it was sunny everywhere else, once we headed out to the cape, a thick fog completely enveloped us.
 Still, there was enough of a view.
-The cape is on the Makah Indian Reservation so you have to stop at one of several locations to buy a recreation pass for $10 if you want to hike on any of the trails.
-The wind howled and the waves whipped against the coastline.
-Pretty neat to have stood here.

 While there, we also hiked out to Shi Shi beach.
 Near the beach, the trail crosses back into National Park property.
 There is a pretty steep series of switchbacks to get down to the beach, but this part looked pretty magical, with the trees arching and creating a darker tunnel like section along the base of the hill before you broke out onto the beach.